-Background: The customer placed a large order for High Integrity Pressure Production Systems (HIPPS) trunnion valves, which were 8” class 2500.
+Background: The customer placed a large order for High Integrity Pressure Protection System (HIPPS) trunnion valves, which were 8” class 2500.
+These valves are used in oil and gas high-pressure production lines to protect against surges from the well.
 The scope was a total of 20 valves which were needed for the expansion of their gas field.
 Their excellent experience with ValvTechnologies’ on a previous order influenced them to choose our services again.

 Requirement: The traditional method to provide protection against over pressure is a safety relief valve (SRV).
 Per code, the SRV needs to have a capacity equal to the well capacity without any restriction in the choke.
 This can become impractically large.
 Protection with SRV-s numerous drawbacks, which include: